-- Have on file an income eligibility form showing income.
-(For the 2021-22 school year, such form will be the KSDE Household Economic Survey.)
-A school official, having reviewed the form, should sign it and mark which category the student belongs.
-The student may qualify for Free, Reduced or Paid meals.
-Only Free meal eligibility qualifies for At-Risk funding. - The student is included on the "Direct Certification" list. - Prior year carryover of income eligibility forms and direct certifications.
-The carryover is good for 30 operating days (when meals are served) or when a new application is submitted.
-Carryover applies to any method of identifying students.
-Note: USDA regulations require School Nutrition Program applications be provided to newly enrolled students and that applications be determined promptly.
-For 2021-22 school year, this same requirement applies to the KSDE Household Economic Survey. - School participates in the national school nutrition program as a Provision II school or as a Community Eligible School.
+- o For 2022-23 school year, the KSDE Household Economic Survey from 2021-22 and 2022-23 cannot be used to qualify students for free and reduced-price meals. - Although not required, schools can carryover eligibility status from the most recent free and reduced-price application eligibility determination or direct certification data for a particular student.
+To do so, a district would elect USDA Waiver 26, which allows schools to use the most recent free and reduced-price application eligibility determination back to 2019-20 or Direct Certification from 2019-20 or 2020-21. - school participates in the national school nutrition program as a Provision II school or as a Community Eligible School.
 All students receive a free meal; however, for at-risk funding purposes, the district must still document which students qualify for free status.
 (Approved Community Eligibility (CEP) schools should not report 100% students.)
 Rather, CEP schools should report only students whom are eligible based on a completed KSDE Household Economic Survey form for each student reported.
-Non-CEP schools do not need to change the way this data has been reported. - Be included on the district's official migrant count. - Be included on the district's official homeless list.
+Non-CEP schools do not need to change the way this data has been reported. - be included on the district's official migrant count. - be included on the district's official homeless list.

-The following students are excluded from the at-risk count for a district:
+The following students are excluded from the count for state at-risk student weighting:

-- Students enrolled in grades 1 through 12 who attend less than full time. - Students who on September 20 are 20 years old or older. - Students counted as Virtual. - Non-funded preschool students.
+- students enrolled in grades 1 through 12 who attend less than full-time. - students who on September 20 are 20 years old or older. - students counted as virtual. - non-funded preschool students.

-KIDS Data Element D33 - Eligibility for National School Lunch Program (School Nutrition Program) for 2021-22, the KSDE Household Economic Survey, allowable entries are:
+KIDS Data Field D33 - Eligibility for National School Lunch Program (School Nutrition Program) and/or State At-Risk weighting.
+Allowable entries are: